Sabnam Faria

-Sabnam Faria (born 14 March 1990) is a Bangladeshi film and drama actress and model, who appears in Bengali drama.
+Faria Sabnam Tripti (born 14 March 1990), known professionally as Sabnam Faria (Bengali:শবনম ফারিয়া) is a Bangladeshi film and drama actress and model, who appears in Bengali drama.

 Early life

 Faria was born in Dhaka on 6 January 1990.
 She graduated with a degree in English from Eastern University.
-Her ancestral residence was in Mandartoli(Near Nouri Ahmmadia High School) village in North upazila of Matlab, Chandpur.
+Her ancestral residence was in Mandartoli (Near Nouri Ahmmadia High School) village in North Upazila of Matlab, Chandpur.
 Her father was a doctor and mother is a housewife.
 Faria was married to Harunur Rashid Apu on 21 February 2019.
 The couple separated on 27 November 2020.

 Career

 Faria started her career with television advertisement Pran Chanachur.
 In 2013, she made her acting debut in the Bengali drama All Time Dourer Upor.